ibm-cloud-docs/dns-svcs/dns-concepts.md

 # Understanding DNS concepts
 {: #dns-concepts}

-This document contains some concepts and definitions related to the internet's domain name system (DNS) and how it affects your usage of {{site.data.keyword.dns_short}}.
+This document contains some concepts and definitions that are related to the internet's domain name system (DNS) and how it affects your usage of {{site.data.keyword.dns_full}}.
 {:shortdesc}

 ## DNS zones
 {: #what-is-zone}

 A DNS zone is a collection of resource records, which belongs to a single parent instance.
 All resource records have the zone's domain name as a suffix.
-You can create, update, delete, get, and list the DNS Zones using `curl` commands.
+You can create, update, delete, get, and list the DNS Zones by using `curl` commands.

-See [Managing DNS zones](/docs/dns-svcs?topic=dns-svcs-managing-dns-zones) for more information on how to manage DNS zones.
+See [Managing DNS zones](/docs/dns-svcs?topic=dns-svcs-managing-dns-zones) to learn more about how to manage DNS zones.

 ## Permitted networks
 {: #permitted-networks}

 Permitted networks are the VPCs that can perform name resolution on the DNS Zone.
 It is used as an access control mechanism to guarantee that only the VPC that has been added as a permitted network can perform name resolution on the DNS zone.

-See [Managing permitted networks](/docs/dns-svcs?topic=dns-svcs-managing-permitted-networks) for more information.
+See [Managing permitted networks](/docs/dns-svcs?topic=dns-svcs-managing-permitted-networks) to learn more.

 ## Resource records (RR)
 {: #what-are-resource-records}